DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/5 File System Providers/Custom/1 Configuration/getItemsContent.md

 The file system items.

 ##### return: Promise<Object> | Object
 A Promise that is resolved after the content of the file system items is obtained.
-It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
+#include ref-promisedistinction

 ---